What Is a Rapid Response Team in a Truck Accident?

 - Surveillance videos

 Someone from the rapid response team will make sure to speak to the police officer that arrives at the scene of the accident to give them the truck driver’s side of the story.
-If the passengers from a smaller vehicle do not talk to the police, this could result in the trucker’s version of events being the only one that is documented.
+Our Birmingham car accident attorneys have seen when passengers from a smaller vehicle in the accident do not talk to the police, resulting in the trucker’s version of events being the only one that is documented.
 Since the response team is trained in protecting the trucking company from liability, the story that gets reported most likely will not be beneficial for injured victims.

 How to Combat the Rapid Response Team After a Truck Accident